tommarroww/wells-fargo-financing-api/README.md

   - May be set by defining the global: define('WELLS_FARGO_MERCHANT_NUMBER' '1234567890')
 - password
   - May be set by defining the global: define('WELLS_FARGO_PASSWORD' 'pi47*kl')
+- recordRequest
+  - Set to 'directory' to record the request to the filesystem
+  - May be set by defining the global: define('WELLS_FARGO_RECORD_REQUEST' 'directory')
+- recordResponse
+  - Set to 'directory' to record the response to the filesystem
+  - May be set by defining the global: define('WELLS_FARGO_RECORD_RESPONSE' 'directory')
+- requestDirectory
+  - Use the absolute path to the directory
+  - May be set by defining the global: define('WELLS_FARGO_REQUEST_DIRECTORY' '/home/user/littletzar/private_html/files/wells-fargo/')
+  - Default directory: wells-fargo/responses/
+- responseDirectory
+  - Use the absolute path to the directory
+  - May be set by defining the global: define('WELLS_FARGO_RESPONSE_DIRECTORY' '/home/user/littletzar/private_html/files/wells-fargo/')
+  - Default directory: wells-fargo/requests/
 - username
   - May be set by defining the global: define('WELLS_FARGO_USERNAME' 'm67543')
 - wsdlUrlToUse